dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2020.01.14
+  - **CHANGE** Strong mode is auto-opted in when the "main" file is opted in.
+  -  Specify weak mode/strong mode flag

 2019.12.27
   - Update errors for switch statements.
   - Make it an error entirely to use the default `List` constructor in opted-in